chaintope/tapyrus-core/doc/tracing.md

 1. Fee requires at the current network load as `int64`
 2. Actual fee paid as `int64`

+### Context mempool

+#### Tracepoint mempool:added

+Is called when a transaction is added to the node's mempool.
+Passes information about the transaction.

+Arguments passed:
+1.Transaction ID (hash) as pointer to unsigned chars (i.e. 32 bytes in little-endian) 2.Transaction size as int32
+3.Transaction fee as int64

+#### Tracepoint mempool:removed

+Is called when a transaction is removed from the node's mempool.
+Passes information about the transaction.

+Arguments passed:
+1.Transaction ID (hash) as pointer to unsigned chars (i.e. 32 bytes in little-endian) 2.Removal reason as pointer to C-style String (max. length 9 characters) 3.Transaction size as int32
+4.Transaction fee as int64
+5.Transaction mempool entry time (epoch) as uint64

+#### Tracepoint mempool:replaced

+Is called when a transaction in the node's mempool is getting replaced by another.
+Passes information about the replaced and replacement transactions.

+Arguments passed:
+1.Replaced transaction ID (hash) as pointer to unsigned chars (i.e. 32 bytes in little-endian) 2.Replaced transaction size as int32
+3.Replaced transaction fee as int64
+4.Replaced transaction mempool entry time (epoch) as uint64 5.Replacement transaction ID (hash) as pointer to unsigned chars (i.e. 32 bytes in little-endian) 6.Replacement transaction size as int32
+7.Replacement transaction fee as int64

+Note: In cases where a single replacement transaction replaces multiple existing transactions in the mempool, the tracepoint is called once for each replaced transaction, with data of the replacement transaction being the same in each call.

+#### Tracepoint mempool:rejected

+Is called when a transaction is not permitted to enter the mempool.
+Passes information about the rejected transaction.

+Arguments passed:
+1.Transaction ID (hash) as pointer to unsigned chars (i.e. 32 bytes in little-endian) 2.Reject reason as pointer to C-style String (max. length 118 characters)

 ## Adding tracepoints to Tapyrus Core

 To add a new tracepoint, `#include <util/trace.h>` in the compilation unit where